 International education in the truest sense.

 The diversity within our student and parent community is arguably our greatest resource.
-Our families represent over sixty nationalities and a range of cultural backgrounds, languages and beliefs.
+Our families represent approximately sixty nationalities and a range of cultural backgrounds, languages and beliefs.

 Our diversity provides our community with a rich opportunity to learn both with and from one another.
 Students develop an open-mind and develop an understanding that other people, with their differences, can also be right.